 Moreover, in a market with an increasing share of intermittent energy sources, power grids need to be stabilised.
 Thanks to their flat and rather flexible consumption profile, aluminium producers can play such a balancing role.
-This function should be fully assessed through an equitable and cost-reflective grid fee structure for the industry, taking into account base-load predictability, modularity and ability to temporarily suspend demand.
-Member States should also encourage the development of a voluntary demand response, as an economically efficient alternative to capacity mechanisms, by removing regulatory obstacles and putting in place relevant compensation offers or markets.
+This function should be fully valued through equitable and cost-reflective grid fee structure for industry, taking into account baseload predictability, modularity and ability to temporarily suspend demand.
+Member States should also encourage the development of voluntary demand response, as an economically efficient alternative to capacity mechanisms, by removing regulatory obstacles and putting in place relevant compensation offers or markets.

-Acknowledge that a 'fit for purpose' electricity market does not exist for our base-load energy-intensive industry: the ETS to consider industrial competitiveness by:
+Acknowledge that 'fit for purpose' electricity market does not exist for our base load energy-intensive-industry: the ETS to consider industrial competitiveness by:

-- Enabling long term, competitive, and stable electricity prices - Facilitating the concluding of long-term contracts for a globally competitive supply for our industry - Ensuring regulatory certainty by long-term, stable and predictable legislation
+- Enable long term, competitive, and stable electricity prices - Facilitate the conclusions of long-term contracts for globally competitive supply for our industry - Ensure regulatory certainty by long term, stable and predictable legislation